 Similar to cereals, and good at improving surface soil structure.
 Offer good ground cover and reduced soil erosion.
 Vigorous if sown early.
 Westwolds may perform better in the later sowing slot.
 Good grazing options.

 Can be an issue in the following crop.
 Won’t help deeper lying compaction.
 Can be relatively expensive.
+Seed return can be a major problem as it can lead to resistant ryegrass issues.

 Unrelated to most commercial crops.
 Rapid establishment.
 Good flowering nectar source, easy to establish, frost susceptible so may get winter kill